-Special supplement: A supplement is provided to persons with limited work experiences, low income, or who receive a small or no earnings-related old-age pension.
+Special supplement or pension supplement: Paid to persons with limited work history, low income, or who receive a small or no earnings-related old-age pension.
+Special supplement was discontinued and replaced by the pension supplement for new pensioners beginning in 2011.